 Head back into the Monitor Backlinks software and add these new URLs as competitors:

-Then, select the new domain from your drop-down list, head over to the Keywords section and download their keyword ranking report.
+Then, select the new domain from your drop-down list, head over to the Rank Tracker section and download their keyword ranking report.

 Following the same steps used earlier, you’ll need to analyze this data.